 I also am opposed to diluting by adding water after the fact

-because of what I have seen firsthand with regard to how intricate
+because of how intricate

 and exacting the dance is between pH and ppm.
 One has to get a lot

 of things right to end up with a neutral pH, but a super-strong ppm,

 and which will stay stable in solution.
 Given the pH of city tap